Visit the Throne Room of the Mountain Gods on a trek to K2 Base Camp in 2026.

 • Meals: breakfast, lunch, and dinner

 Early in the morning, we head to Sagsai village where the festival takes place just a 10 km drive from the our eagle hunters home.
-It begins with an opening parade featuring 40 to 50 well-dressed eagle hunters riding horses and holding their eagles on their right arms.
+It begins with an opening parade featuring 40 to 50 well-dressed eagle hunters riding horses and holding their eagles on their arms.
 Many of the eagle hunters travel from far away, bringing their eagles with them on horseback.

 • Accommodation: local yurt